 The program encompasses a wide variety and large volume of clinical and operative experience in cancer surgery of the head and neck, endocrine surgery, otologic/neurotologic surgery, facial trauma, cosmetic and reconstructive surgery, general otolaryngology, and rhinology, including state-of-the-art endoscopic sinus surgery.
-Annually the Division performs over 2,000 surgical procedures and cares for over 10,000 patients in the multiple clinics.
-Chief residents routinely finish their training with over 1,500 cases.
+Annually the Department performs over 2,000 surgical procedures and cares for over 10,000 patients in the multiple clinics.
+Chief residents routinely finish their training with over 2,500 cases.
 The sub-specialty areas are all staffed by fellowship trained faculty members, and residents have extensive exposure to all aspects of Otolaryngology - Head and Neck Surgery.

 In addition to a broad clinical and surgical experience, the residency program fosters training in the basic sciences and research.
 Specialized instruction occurs in weekly conferences, including talks given by visiting faculty and faculty from other related specialties.
 Residents participate in a monthly Journal Club with an emphasis on current topics in ENT.
 Each year all of the residents present the results of ongoing research activities at Residents' Research Day, and they spend a four-month block on a research rotation during their PGY-4 year.
 Attendance at local and national Otolaryngology conferences is encouraged and supported when the residents